uDALES/u-dales/docs/udales-example-simulations.md

 ### 002

-This simulation has a similar setup to `001`.
+This simulation has a similar setup to `001` and additionally contains buildings.

 #### Aligned cuboid buildings

-Additionally, it contains aligned cube-shaped buildings, which can be automatically added by the pre-processing by setting:
+The simulation contains aligned cube-shaped buildings, which can be automatically added by the pre-processing by setting:

 ```fortran
 &INPS